 Facing all these challenges, it is easy to get lost in the details and resist, rather than enact changes to make this world a better place for generations to come.

-So let us take a step back and refocus on what the greenhouse gas accounting challenge is really about: an accounting challenge!
+So let us take a step back and refocus on what the greenhouse gas accounting challenge is really about.
+It is an accounting challenge!

 Greenhouse gas accounting can be implemented using proven accounting concepts and solutions.
 In fact, greenhouse gas accounting uses many of the same principles and techniques as expectations-based financial accounting and steering.
-Combined with integrated data management capabilities, this accounting is used by banks and insurers today for financial assets and investments.
+Combined with integrated data management capabilities, banks and insurers today use this accounting for financial assets and investments.

 Hence, with an integrated accounting and steering solution, greenhouse gas accounting just becomes another GAAP accounted for a parallel ledger denominated in “T of CO2e”.

 This approach involves a shift from a traditional emissions accounting method, which focuses on historical emissions data.
-Expectations-based emissions accounting and steering also incorporates the use of planning and scenario analysis, which helps organizations to model potential future emissions and identify actions that can be taken to reduce them.
+Expectations-based emissions accounting and steering also incorporates the use of planning and scenario analysis.
+This helps organizations to model potential future emissions and identify actions they can take to reduce them.

-The concept of expectations-based emissions accounting and steering recognizes that organizations make decisions based on their expectations of future outcomes, including their expected greenhouse gas emissions.
+The concept of expectations-based emissions accounting and steering recognizes that organizations make decisions based on their expectations of future outcomes.
+This includes their expected greenhouse gas emissions.

 By considering these expectations, supported by an integrated greenhouse gas accounting and steering solution, banks and insurers can make more informed decisions about their emissions reduction strategies.
 It allows for a more proactive approach to emissions management.
-By focusing on future emissions, organizations can identify opportunities for emissions reductions and take action to reduce their carbon footprint before it becomes a problem.
+By focusing on future emissions, organizations can identify opportunities for emissions reductions.
+And they can take action to reduce their carbon footprint before it becomes a problem.

 Overall, expectations-based emissions accounting and steering is an important tool for banks and insurers looking to reduce their carbon footprint and become more sustainable.
-It involves taking a forward-looking approach to emissions management, which can help banks and insurers to identify and take advantage of opportunities for emissions reductions, while also preparing for future regulatory requirements and market changes.
+It involves taking a forward-looking approach to emissions management.
+This can help banks and insurers to identify and take advantage of opportunities for emissions reductions.
+And they can do this while also preparing for future regulatory requirements and market changes.

 Guido Klose is a seasoned advisor, helping customers find the right SAP Fioneer, SAP and SAP partner solutions which add business value.
 With 20+ years consulting experience in Financial Services and a vast network of SAP and SAP-Partner colleagues, Guido has run large SAP Core Banking, SAP Finance & Risk Management, and SAP ERP Corporate Finance & Risk Management projects/programs, giving deep insights into corresponding business processes.